Aefalshaw/aefalshaw/README.md

-### Learning through trial & error.
-Often not by choice. 😉
+### Learning through trial & error - often not by choice 😉

 ---